 - Entering Class Profile

 - Paying for Law School

 - Admitted Students

 The first summer is the only required summer semester.
-Legal Research and Writing II must be completed during this summer.
-However, students have the option to take and additional course, either Professional Responsibility or Legal Profession.
+You will complete the second semester of Legal Analysis (3 credits) and have the option to take an additional course, either Professional Responsibility or Legal Profession.

-For information about transferring between full-time and part-time after completion of the required first–year curriculum, click here.
+For information about transferring between full-time and part-time after the completing the required first–year curriculum, click here.